olivierdti/pelican-plugins/README.md

 Feel free to contribute to these plugins via pull requests!
 If you find any bugs or have feature requests, please open an issue.

-## License

-All plugins are open-source and available under the GPL-3.0 license.